DDTH/ddth-queue/README.md

 ### LessLockingUniversalPgSQLQueue ###

-Similar to `UniversalJdbcQueue`, but using a less-locking algorithm - specific for PostgreSQL, and requires only one single db table for both queue and ephemeral storages.
+Similar to `UniversalJdbcQueue`, but using a less-locking algorithm - specific for PostgreSQL, and needs only one single db table for both queue and ephemeral storages.

 - Optimized for PostgreSQL (EXPERIMENTAL!)